2024 Solar Incentives Guide for New Ulm, MN - Tax Credits & Rebates

 If my house already has solar panels, can I still claim incentives?

-The order in which incentives are applied could vary depending on which incentives you are eligible for but generally yes, you can claim multiple types of incentives for your solar project.
-Speak to your solar installer or a local tax professional to be sure you are claiming all possible incentives and applying them in the correct order.
+The order your incentives will be applied in might vary depending on which incentives you are eligible for but in most cases yes, you can claim multiple types of incentives for your solar project.
+Talk with your solar installer or a local tax professional to be sure you are claiming all the incentives you're eligible for and applying them in the correct order.

 Can I use a combination of multiple types of renewable energy to power my home?